hyperoslo/playbook/WORKFLOW.md

 ### Backlog

 You should keep a list of everything that remains to do.
-In Scrum, this list is called the "backlog".
+In Scrum, this list is called the “backlog”.
 We like to format the items in the list as [user stories](http://en.wikipedia.org/wiki/User_story) in the interest of keepings things straightforward and not too technical for everyone else to follow.